-Negative gearing is one of the most talked-about and least understood parts of Australian investing.
-At its core it is simple: if an investment costs more to hold than it earns, the loss reduces your taxable income.
-But the tax saving is not free money — it is a real cash-flow loss you are betting will be made up by capital growth.
+Negative gearing in Australia is when an investment costs more to hold than it earns, and the tax rules let you subtract that loss from your other income — like your salary — to lower the tax you pay.
+It is one of the most talked-about and least understood parts of Australian investing, and the tax saving is not free money — it is a real cash-flow loss you are betting will be made up by capital growth.
 Here is how it works.

 What "negatively geared" means